silverstripe/silverstripe-framework/docs/en/03_Upgrading/02_Upgrading_module.md

   "ExampleUser\\SilverstripeExampleModule" \
   vendor/example-user/silverstripe-example-module/code/

-# If you are working directly from the module, you can ommit `--root-dir` parameter
+# If you are working directly from the module, you can omit `--root-dir` parameter
 upgrade add-namespace "ExampleUser\\SilverstripeExampleModule" code/
 ```